lilybarrett/find-your-zen-react-360/README.md

 Delete the chess image from `static_assets` and replace it with some new images, including your "home" environment image, the one that appears when the app loads.

-A tip (Thank you, [Coding Artist](https://medium.com/coding-artist/learn-react-vr-chapter-1-hello-virtual-world-202241c0cb63)!): Search for "equirectangular" photos on Google.
+A tip (Thank you, [Coding Artist](https://medium.com/coding-artist/learn-react-360-chapter-1-hello-virtual-world-202241c0cb63)!): Search for "equirectangular" photos on Google.
 [Flickr](https://www.flickr.com/) is a particularly good source of free, Creative Commons-licensed, high-quality panoramic photos.

 Create an `images` folder in your `static_assets` and move your images in there.
 Update the `Pano` component to refer to the home environment image for now.

-As you may have guessed by the name, the `Pano` component allows us to display panoramic, or "equirectangular," images, and uses the `asset` utility from `react-vr` to automatically look inside our `static_assets` folder for the image.
+As you may have guessed by the name, the `Pano` component allows us to display panoramic, or "equirectangular," images, and uses the `asset` utility from `react-360` to automatically look inside our `static_assets` folder for the image.

 #### Step 4